adam-lafontaine/CMS/blog/posts/2022/[008][Basic GUI].md

 ### Setup the image data

-We need to be able to write generated image data to the SDL texture.
+We need to be able to write a generated image to the SDL texture.
 To do that, we'll use image and pixel logic that is similar to previous posts.

 ```cpp
 class Pixel